justlucdewit/justlucdewit.github.io/_posts/2022-05-30-hello-world.md

 ## Now what
 Now that I have got this blogging site up and running, my next goal is to change this template so that it also supports my portfolio stuff like my projects, my resume, and a nice introductory homepage

-In the meanwhile I will also work a lot on my other projects like RMS (a CMS focussed on webshops that i am working on) and ideas for nice blog posts
+In the meanwhile, I will also work a lot on my other projects like RMS (a CMS focused on webshops that I am working on) and ideas for nice blog posts